samsquire/mazzle/README.md

 ![ui screenshot](docs/component-view.png)

-Show a `command` with log output.
+Show a `command` with log file output.

 ![ui screenshot](docs/command-view.png)

 # performance optimisations

-It meant to be ran every few minutes, while you're making changes to your infrastructure or upon commit.
+`devops-pipeline` is meant to be ran after each and every change to your infrastructure code.
+You should be able to change any two parts of your infrastructure and test the changes together, simultaneously.
 It is your unit testing.
-It uses some performance optimizations to make this possible such as running in parallel and detecting when things need to be rebuilt.
-I am working on parallel workers now.
+It uses some performance optimizations to make this possible.

+ * It calculates and runs in parallel what parts of your environment are safe to run at the same time.
+ * It detects if infrastructure code has been changed and whether or not it needs to be reran.
+ * It can run builds on SSH workers.
+You can use local builds to create and provision workers.

 ![ui screenshot](docs/parallel-components.png)